CarsonDavis/uah-timesheet-filler/README.md

 ```

 This will:
-1. Read your details from `details.toml`
+1. Read your details from `details.yaml`
 2. Fill in the blank timesheet template
 3. Export all 26 pay periods as separate PDFs to `output/`